friendsofgo/go-architecture-examples/README.md

-# Go Archtictures Examples
+# Go Architectures Examples

-Examples of our talks about how to structure the Go code
+Code examples from our talks about how to structure Go code.

 # How to run

-All this examples are for study purpose, but all the code compile you can tested:
+All these examples are for study purpose, but all the code can be compiled, so you can test it:

 ### no-architecture
 ```sh